The Altruistic Traveller

 From Trash to Treasure – How Organisations in Cambodia are Tackling the Problem with Trash

-by Bianca Caruana January 17, 2016October 15, 2018
+by Bianca Caruana January 17, 2019July 5, 2019

-written by Bianca Caruana January 17, 2016October 15, 2018
+written by Bianca Caruana January 17, 2019July 5, 2019

 From Trash to Treasure – How Organisations in Cambodia are Tackling the Problem with Trash

 Let’s face it, Cambodia has a problem with rubbish.
 You don’t have to travel far before you see a big pile of trash on the side of the road, or plastic bottles and bags washed up by a river.
-It’s the harsh reality of not only Cambodia, but the whole of south east Asia as well.
+It’s the harsh reality of not only Cambodia but the whole of South-east Asia as well.
 The further issue is that there aren’t many solutions.
 For example, there are no recycling facilities in Cambodia and any recyclable goods which do get sorted, which isn’t many, have to get sent to neighboring countries.
 Then there’s the issue with trash collection.
 It costs money, and those who can’t afford it simply cannot get their trash collected.
 There are no roadside bins, landfills are becoming too full, and the country is struggling to find a solution to its overflowing waste generation.

 Trash

 Understandably however, for a country that is tackling a whole lot of other issues including poverty and corruption, environmental awareness and education just isn’t as high up on their radar as it could be.
-Environmental education has only recently been introduced into schools so there is progress, but teaching 3 generations not to throw their trash on the ground is a greater obstacle.
+Environmental education has only recently been introduced into schools so there is progress – but teaching 3 generations not to throw their trash on the ground is a greater obstacle.

 Now let’s talk about the good news.
 Yes there is a problem, but there are also people throughout this great country who are taking on that problem and providing solutions, some of which could be turned into international alternatives because our own countries have certain environmental issues we need to tackle as well.
 And yes I am mostly talking about the problem with plastic.